LostOverflow/concurrent-crud/README.md

    return an object

 During development keep always spell checker on, and check correct names.
 Apply into dictionary if it needs.

+That actually is not finished for 100% but anyway I suppose it has some value to see.